Frequently Asked Questions

 Q Who will read and assess my application?

-A Applications will be read and places awarded by our course tutors and the Curtis Brown Creative team.
+A All applications to our creative writing courses will be read and places awarded by our course tutors and the Curtis Brown Creative team.
 All applicants will receive a response to their applications by the dates set out for the relevant course.

 Q What should go in my one-page synopsis?
 Should I reveal the whole plot?